Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Paul Grigel - Macquarie Capital (USA), Inc.

 Hi.
 Good morning.
-On the improvement in maintenance CapEx (42:18) growing, if cash flow comes in better than expected due to higher oil prices or there is the potential to have above maintenance CapEx, is the focus still on growth?
+On the improvement in maintenance CapEx and the idea of growing, if cash flow comes in better than expected due to higher oil prices or there is the potential to have above maintenance CapEx, is the focus still on growth?
 Is there a thought or consideration on using any of the excess free cash flow to either pay down the revolver or address near term maturities?

 Michael J. Stevens - Whiting Petroleum Corp.

 Yes.
 Well, the new maintenance CapEx around $46 oil price will allow us to achieve that kind of cash flow.
-So, prices above that will give us opportunity to decide what to do with it which could be add another rig, but probably not till prices got closer to $55 would we do that.
+So, prices above that will give us opportunity to decide what to do with it, which could be adding another rig, but probably not till prices got closer to $55 would we do that.
 So, in the mean time, we would use the excess cash flow to pay down some debt.

 Paul Grigel - Macquarie Capital (USA), Inc.

 Okay.
 Thank you.
 And then on the operations front, it looks like you guys have three fewer completions and five less DUCs in the Bakken during the second half of 2017.
-What would impact – is that an impact of lower spending in fourth quarter 2017 and what impact does that have on production momentum into at least the start of 2018, especially considering potential winter weather issues?
+What would impact – is that an impact of lower spending in fourth quarter 2017?
+And what impact does that have on production momentum into at least the start of 2018, especially considering potential winter weather issues?

 Mark R. Williams - Whiting Petroleum Corp.

 Just with regard to the DUCs, we build up a pretty significant number of DUCs towards the end of the year in Northern Rockies.
-So, really what we're going to be doing that sort of reaches the peak right there at year-end, and so we'll be working those off in the first half of 2018.
+So, really what we're going to be doing, that sort of reaches the peak right there at year-end, and so we'll be working those off in the first half of 2018.
 So, I think that really relates more to sort of a seasonal thing.
 We don't complete quite as many wells over the Christmas holidays and early in the year, so pretty natural for us as well as other operators.

 Paul Grigel - Macquarie Capital (USA), Inc.